ttscoff/marked-conductor/README.md

 Commands are interpreted as shell commands.
 If a command exists in the `$PATH`, a full path will automatically be determined, so a command can be as simple as just `pandoc`.
 Add any arguments needed after the command.

 Using `$file` as an argument to a script or command will bypass processing of STDIN input, and instead use the value of $MARKED_PATH to read the contents of the specified file.

+## Custom Processors

+All of the [capabilities and requirements](https://marked2app.com/help/Custom_Processor) of a Custom Processor script or command still apply, and all of the [environment variables that Marked sets](https://marked2app.com/help/Custom_Processor#environmentvariables) are still available.
+You just no longer have to have one huge script that forks on the various environment variables and you don't have to write your own tests for handling different scenarios.

+A script run by Conductor already knows it has the right type of file with the expected data and path, so your script can focus on just processing one file type.
+It's recommended to separate all of that logic you may already have written out into separate scripts and let Conductor handle the forking based on various criteria.

 ## Testing